A Step-By-Step Guide to Ecommerce SEO

 Apart from this, it is a great way to generate and validate keyword ideas based on your seed keyword.
 If you’re interested to know more about Ahrefs, here is the link to their website.

 Criteria For Selecting The Right Keywords

 You need to know the real purpose behind keywords that searchers use.
-As an eCommerce store, your primary focus should be on those keywords which have a transactional intent.
+As an eCommerce store, your primary focus should be on those keywords that have a transactional intent.
 To find them, you can type in your head keywords in Google to see what kind of pages are popping up.

 If there are mostly product or category pages coming, it means that the keyword has commercial value so you need to target them.

 Of course, you want keywords that generate enough search volume for you to optimize your website with.
 But it also depends on the niche that you are in.
-For some eCommerce websites, a search volume of 100 is a lot while for others it may not be worth the effort.
+For some eCommerce websites, a search volume of 100 is a lot, while for others, it may not be worth the effort.
 So it is important to know your competition and your current standing.

 If you are just starting out, it wouldn’t be a smart move to target densely-searched keywords.
 Once you find your footing, you can gradually target more broad keywords with a high volume.

 You also want to keep an eye on how hard it would be for you to rank for a particular keyword.
 For this, Ahref’s keyword difficulty score is super handy.
 Generally, keywords with a difficulty of 20-30 are easier to rank for initially if you put in some effort.